get-convex/ai-storybook/README.md

     # named REPLICATE_API_KEY.
     cd step-2
     npm i
-    npx convex dev
-    # Finally, in a separate terminal run the frontend:
     npm run dev

 For step-3, a full stack app using Replicate and OpenAI: